antoine-frot/ezlapack/README.md

 ## Speed Test

 The LAPACK library is known for its speed, but performance can vary across different computers.
-A speed test script has been created to measure LAPACK's execution time and compare it with the intrinsic `matmul` function and the `EzLAPACK` wrapper.
+A speed test script has been created to measure LAPACK's execution time and compare it with the intrinsic `matmul` function, the `EzLAPACK` wrapper and `NumPy` from `Python`.

-Both wall time and CPU time are provided.
-CPU time may be larger due to LAPACK's parallelization optimizations, while wall time should be minimized.

 To run the speed test, use the following command:

 ```bash
 make run
 ```

+As usually observed, NumPy is as fast as EzLAPACK since it is build on LAPACK.

 ---